 Once during a live TV call-in show called, COPE, I was confronted with a man in the process of a full-blown panic attack.
 While I normally avoid attempting therapy on live television (for many good reasons) my brain immediately clicked into emergency intervention mode.
 I walked him through my step-by-step recovery approach I had developed over many years in practice.
 He soon regained an obviously calm state as we visited for a few minutes.
 The phones lit up with questions about panic disorder and continued for many weeks until our producer made an obvious suggestion: record this approach for use in coping with a panic attack.
 Indeed we produced a studio quality recording, Talking Through a Panic Attack, that soon was getting widespread media attention, and is still in use internationally.
 Included in the CD is an adaptation of my stress assessment form designed to enable panic attack victims to understand the underlying thought patterns that intensify these frequently misdiagnosed panic episodes.
 In addition, the COPE show published the CD, The ABCs of Stress: An Interview With Dr. Dan McGee.

 In retirement I’ve also been honored as a Clinical Fellow by the American Association for Marriage and Family Therapy.
 My beautiful and talented wife, Sandra McGee, former teacher and Certified Family Life Educator (CFL) and I traveled America for several years leading marriage enrichment retreats.
 We co-authored the book, Celebrating Sex In Your Marriage, used as the text by the series, Fall Festival of Marriage.
-If I were asked to choose my all-time favorite article of mine it would be, “The Inti-Mate Marriage,” published in The Review & Expositor theological journal, and available on this website as a blog by the same name.
+If I were asked to choose my all-time favorite article of mine it would be, “The Inti-Mate Marriage,” published in The Review & Expositor theological journal, and available free for downloading at the bottom of the page under Loving Well blog on this website.
 In the late 1990’s Sandra and I published the newsletter, The Inti-Mate Marriage, a Resource for Intimate Marriages.
 I’ve also served as an expert witness in court regarding child custody, chemical dependency and sexual abuse.

 Hot Topics: Finally, don’t forget my “Hot Topics” blog where I will lead us in a discussion of the crises and national leadership issues we now face with COVID-19, the political polarization of our nation, our continuing economic issues, and especially the racial inequalities our nation has grappled with since its founding.
 As an Advocate for the Alzheimer’s Association of Oklahoma and leader of dementia caregivers groups, I hope to address the challenges we face finding treatment for and prevention of this dreaded epidemic.